George Whitefield College: Academic Resources

 All courses at the college have lists of required and recommended reading, making the college library a vital resource in the lives of every student.
 As such, The Broughton Knox Study Centre houses an extensive collection of titles covering theology, biblical studies, history, philosophy, missiology and more.
 It presently holds more than 60,000 books and a plan is currently being implemented to bring it to PhD standard.
 Postgraduate students registered for the Evangelical Research Fellowship have access to online resources that they are able to subscribe to, such as ATLA and JSTOR.

-E-learning is increasingly a feature of the GWC learning culture.
-Students can access much of the recommended reading via the library intranet and the college’s e-learning platform, affectionately known as Phoebe.
-The college provides a Wi-Fi network all students across the campus and student residences.
-A computer lab is located in the Study Centre, so that no student is without computer access.
+Digital learning is increasingly a feature of the GWC educational culture.
+In 2024 or 2025 GWC plans to roll out an online product which will enable students all over the world to enroll in the Higher Certificate Online (HCOL).
+The platform this will be offered on is Canvas.
+Students can access much of the recommended reading via the library website, or via the college e-system known as Nexsis, or via the college’s e-learning platform, Canvas.
+The college provides a Wi-Fi network for all students across the campus including the residences.
+Some courses are offered asynchronously which means that students can access material from any location.
+A computer lab is located in the Study Centre, so that no student on campus need be without computer access.

 Great effort has gone into collecting original sources and tools for studying the Christian Faith.
-Beyond its usefulness for undergraduate study and postgraduate research, the library is a precious depository of Christian culture.
+Beyond its usefulness for undergraduate study and postgraduate research, the library is a precious repository of Christian culture and learning.